 Yes, you can repatriate profits or earnings from your overseas business to India.
 The repatriated amount must be in compliance with FEMA regulations and reported accordingly.
 It's essential to ensure that all local taxes and obligations in Portugal are settled before repatriation.
 Consulting with financial experts in both jurisdictions will help navigate the process smoothly.

-Yes, your spouse and children can join you in Portugal through the family reunification process associated with the D2 Visa.
-Once you have obtained your residence permit, you can apply for residence permits for your family members.
 The application requires documentation such as marriage and birth certificates, proof of sufficient financial means to support your family, and evidence of accommodation in Portugal.
 Applications are typically submitted at the Portuguese consulate in your country of residence.

 Yes, family members who obtain residence permits through family reunification have the right to work in Portugal without the need for an additional work permit.
 This allows your spouse to seek employment or even start a business in Portugal.